NCEAS/metadig-engine/docs/operations-manual.md

 The PVC and associated persistent volume (PV) use a CephFS subvolume.
 The PV and PVC were initially created with these k8s manifests from the metadig-engine repository using these commands:
 ```
+# From a local copy of the metadig-engine github repository:
 $ kubectl use content metadig
 $ kubectl create -f ./deployments/metadig-engine/cephfs-metadig-pvc.yaml
 $ kubectl create -f ./deployments/metadig-engine/cephfs-metadig-pv.yaml
 ```

 ### PostgreSQL
 The MetaDIG PostgreSQL stores assessment reports, PID information, and information about the DataONE Member Nodes and Coordinating Node from which metadata is harvested.